Maudgalyayana: Teaching through psychic powers

 Defeat of Nandopananda.
 Wat Olak Madu, Kedah.

 In the Aṅguttara Nikāya, Maudgalyāyana is called foremost in psychic powers, a title he shares with his female counterpart Utpalavarṇā.
 In teaching, Maudgalyāyana relies much on such powers.
 Varying accounts in the Pali Canon show Maudgalyāyana travelling to and speaking with pretas (spirits in unhappy destinations) in order to explain to them their horrific conditions.
 He helps them understand their own suffering, so they can be released from it or come to terms with it.
 He then reports this to the Buddha, who uses these examples in his teachings.
 Similarly, Maudgalyāyana is depicted as conversing with devas and brahmas (heavenly beings), and asking devas what deeds they did to be reborn in heaven.
 In summary, Maudgalyāyana's meditative insights and psychic powers are not only to his own benefit, but benefit the public at large.
 In the words of historian Julie Gifford, he guides others "by providing a cosmological and karmic map of samsara".

 Maudgalyāyana is able to use his powers of mind-reading in order to give good and fitting advice to his students, so they can attain spiritual fruits quickly.
 He is described as using his psychic powers to discipline not only monks, but also devas and other beings.
 One day some monks are making noise as they were sitting in the same building as the Buddha.
 Maudgalyāyana then shakes the building, to teach the monks to be more restrained.
 But the most-quoted example of Maudgalyāyana's demonstration of psychic powers is his victory over the dragon (naga) Nandopananda, which requires mastery of the jhānas (states in meditation).
 Many of his demonstrations of psychic powers are an indirect means of establishing the Buddha as a great teacher.
-People ask themselves, if the disciple has these powers, then how spiritually powerful will his teacher be?
+People ask themselves, if the disciple has these powers, then how spiritually powerful will his teacher be?, According to this account, Moggallāna used his psychic abilities to travel through space to a distant world system.
+Upon arrival, he encountered a remarkable sight: a planet inhabited by beings approximately 80 times larger than humans on Earth.
+When he landed on the rim of a monk's alms bowl, the inhabitants of this world initially mistook him for an insect due to his tiny size by comparison.